gavin-peterkin/gavin-peterkin.github.io/_posts/2017-09-26-employee_attrition.md

 1. Recognize high achievers and offer them promotions.
 2. Reduce high performer workload by hiring more high performers.
 3. Create more incentives to stay long term.
 Spending a longer time at the company makes people more likely to want to leave right now.
-4. Deincentivize or stop employees from working long hours to limit dissatisfaction.
+4. Try to prevent employees from working long hours to limit dissatisfaction.
 5. Try implementing management styles in use within the R&D and Management departments company-wide.

 # Approach 2
 ## Identify high risk employees

 I'm going to introduce a new class of employee that left and had positive evaluations above a certain threshold (I selected 0.75).
 These are precisely the employees that we most want to stay.
-A purely predictive model can then be built which can be used by the client to identify at-risk employees _before_ they quit, so corrective actions can be taken (most likely offering them a promotion or something else).
-Even with a very limited budget to address turnover, the model could be helpful in determining how to best allocate those resources.
+A purely predictive model can then be built which can be used by the client to identify at-risk employees _before_ they quit.

 ```python